 - Withdraw (in Dutch) because the threats respond exactly to your weaknesses.

 Doing a SWOT analysis is a commonly used method.
+You can find templates easily online.
 There is also the SOAR analysis, a model that has a more positive focus on the strengths, opportunities, aspirations (ambitions) and results (results) of an organisation.
 Do you want to create a business plan that grows with your company?
 Then try the Business Model Canvas.